Introduction to Formula Fields

 IS_AFTER(date1, date2)

-Returns TRUE if date1 is after date2.
+Returns 1 if date1 is after date2, or 0 otherwise.

 Example: